 #3: Concentrate on local SEO

-Real estate is a very local business and you should put your focus into local SEO more than general city, county, and state wide SEO.
+Real estate is a very local business and you should put your focus on local SEO more than the general city, county, and state-wide SEO.
 Local SEO requires your website to be optimized for local search results.

 #4: Never buy backlinks in bulk

-Now that you have a basic understand of how to optimize your real estate website, let’s go through more advanced SEO Tips.
+Now that you have a basic understanding of how to optimize your real estate website, let’s go through more advanced SEO Tips.